rycus86/podlike/README.md

 This project is very much work in progress (see below).
 Even with all the tasks done, this will never enable full first-class support for pods on Docker Swarm the way Kubernetes does.
 Still, it might be useful for small projects or specific deployments.

+I'm not yet sure how the components' containers will interfere with Swarm scheduling, resource allocation, etc. The current implementation also needs the Docker API connection, usually the engine's UNIX socket as a volume, which will be available to each of the components as well (unless volume sharing is disabled with `-volumes=false`.

+Some Swarm features are also *hacked around*, for example configs and secrets can be available to the controller container, but I haven't found easy way to share those with the component containers.
+These configuration can be copied at component startup, by adding a `pod.copy.<name>=/source/file/in/controller:/dest/file/in/component` label on the controller.
+It does mean, that on every startup or restart, these will be copied again, just be aware.
+Swarm service labels are also not available on container, and the controller doesn't assume it's running on a Swarm manager node, so we need to use container labels here, which is a bit of a shame.

+Component reaping is done on a best-effort basis, killing the controller could leave you with zombie containers.
+With PID sharing enabled, it's somewhat mitigated, but you still end up having containers using memory and CPU after the controller dies.
+The components are also started with auto-remove, so getting information about them post-mortem might prove difficult.

 ## Work in progress

 Some of the open tasks are: